junaedsiam/restful-oauth-todo-with-vue-vuex/README.md

 });

 ```
-Then based on that instance, there are couple of methods to do the job.
+Then based on that instance, we can create couple of functions.

 ```js